 - have been allocated a support that you are allowed to manage using IF.

 IF Hosts are organisations that Whaikaha contracts to support people using IF and should provide you with an easy way to understand how to use your IF and support you with all the paper work required, for example, to employ a support worker.

 Your IF Host does a number of things to support you including:

-- helps you understand IF
+- helping you understand IF

-- administers payments for the support services
+- administering payments for the support services

 Depending on your level of confidence to manage your IF, you may also want your IF Host to be responsible for recruiting, training and paying your support workers and possibly managing the legal aspects of your service.
 They will be able to do this for an extra fee that they set and you pay.